-India has an incredible amount of glorious forts and palaces and in recent years many of them have opened up as hotels lovingly converted to varying standards but always full of character.
-For any trip to India, it’s recommended to experience one of these incredible hotels and it’s usually possible in most itineraries and indeed, most budgets.
-Expect friendly local staff, spectacular views, oodles of charm and quirky features and local food.
+India has an incredible amount of glorious forts and palaces and in recent years, many of them have opened up as hotels lovingly converted to varying standards, but always full of character.
+For any trip to India, it’s recommended to experience one of these incredible hotels - it’s usually possible in most itineraries and indeed, most budgets.
+Expect friendly local staff, spectacular views, oodles of charm, quirky features and local food.
 Some are basic, whereas others are noted as the most luxurious hotels in the world.
 Many have played an important role in Indian history and they are not to be missed.

 Kerala is where the concept of homestays started in India with locals opening up their houses to guests and offering a similar experience to what we’d call a B&B here.
 Whilst it has now spread throughout India, the premise hasn’t changed over time and this is a fantastic way to live like a local and be welcomed into their homes.
 Expect an extremely warm welcome, home grown local cooking and some characterful accommodation!
 These are generally the homes of former landed gentry or senior government employees and as such the standard of English and quality of the accommodation is far higher than what you might expect from homestays elsewhere in Asia.
 Staff are part and parcel of life in India for this class of person and what the service lacks in hotel school polish will be more than compensated for by the friendliness and willingness to please.